ninaksweeney/meeting-women-where-they-are/README.md

-# Meeting NYC Women Where They Are: Exploratory Data Analysis Project 1
+# Meeting NYC Women Where They Are: Optimizing Street Team Placement through Exploratory Data Analysis

 ## Abstract